storybookjs/aem/README.md

 </p>
 <h1 align="center">Storybook Adobe Experience Manager (AEM) App</h1>

 This project has been created to provide native Storybook support for Adobe Experience Manager.
 It is a work in progress and has not been published yet.
-If you are interested in helping out or learning more about this project, you can join the discord channel [here](https://discord.gg/z5pGCKQ) to see what we've been up to.
+If you are interested in helping out or learning more about this project, <b>you can join the discord channel [here](https://discord.gg/z5pGCKQ)</b> to see what we've been up to.

 To build and test out this project complete the following: